py5coding/py5book/content/py5_modes.md

 A good way to avoid this is to import the library with only one of "`import py5`" or "`from py5 import Sketch`", depending on which mode you want to use.
-Importing both ways is asking for trouble.
+Using both import statements is asking for trouble.
 ``````

 ## Imported Mode